akononovicius/football-model/README.md

 Note that after the update we have decided to include raw data file (originally downloaded from [engsoccerdata repository on GitHub](https://github.com/jalapic/engsoccerdata)).
 As it seems that data format has changed in the upstream repository.

+**Update 2022-04-24:** Another update in 2022.
+Various updates to match new practices.
+Also `main.m` scripts are include for clarity.

+## How to run

+Both folders include `main.m` scripts, which gather everything inside the folders into a single "interpret-able" file.
+Note that you should run `data-analysis/main.m` first to generate `*.mat` file used by the `model/main.m` script.